alphagov/govuk-docker/README.md

 ### How to: setup a specific service

 If a new service has been added to govuk-docker, first pull the latest version to get the changes.
-Then use `make APPS=app-name` to clone (if necessary) and set up just that app and its dependencies.
+Then use `make app-name` to clone (if necessary) and set up just that app and its dependencies.

 ### How to: update everything!

 Sometimes it's useful to get all changes for all repos e.g. to support finding things with a govuk-wide grep.
-This can be done by running `make pull`, followed by `make setup` to ensure all services continue to run as expected.
+This can be done by running `make pull`.

 ## Licence